saiyam02/PathVisualizer/README.md

 # Overview of Algorithms used

+## Dijkstra
-Dijkstra -  Uses a formal approach (no heuristic).
+Uses a formal approach (no heuristic).
 It gaurantees the shortest path, but is slower than Greedy BFS.

-Greedy BFS (Best First Search) - Always selects the path that appears best at that moment.
+## Greedy BFS (Best First Search)
+ Always selects the path that appears best at that moment.
 It combines the power of BFS and DFS along with a heuristic approach.
 Much faster than Dijkstra but does not always gaurantee shortest path.

+## A* (A-Star)
-A* (A-Star) -One of the most successful path finding algorithm.As fast as Greedy BFS and as good as Dijkstra.
+One of the most successful path finding algorithm.As fast as Greedy BFS and as good as Dijkstra.
 It combines the heuristic approach of greedy BFS and formal approach of Dijkstra.
 It gaurantees the shortest path.

-DFS (Depth First Search) - An Unweighted algorithm.Perhaps the simplest algorithm, but certainly a poor choice for Path finding.
+## DFS (Depth First Search)
+An Unweighted algorithm.Perhaps the simplest algorithm, but certainly a poor choice for Path finding.
 It does not always gaurentee shoetest path.

-BFS (Breadth First Search) - An Unweighted algorithm.
+## BFS (Breadth First Search)
+An Unweighted algorithm.
 In conrast to Dijkstra, which uses a priority queue, it uses a simple queue.
 It gaurantees shoetest path.

 # Getting Started with Create React App